CSA Richard Martin

 To be eligible for an award an exhibition must:

-• be mounted at a museum, historical society, historic house, academic department within an institution of higher learning, or at a site where museum standards are applied
+• be mounted physically or virtually at a museum, historical society, historic house, academic department within an institution of higher learning, or at a site where museum standards are applied

-• at least sixty percent of the objects on display must be costume
+• at least sixty percent of the objects on display must relate to or be costume artifacts

 • have at least one person on the exhibition team who is a CSA member

-• the curator must not have received the award in the past three years
+• the curator must not have received the award in the past three years.
+This stipulation does not apply to professional or faculty mentors of student-led exhibitions.

 The Costume Society of America recognizes that exhibition size is not necessarily an indicator of excellence.
 It also acknowledges that large institutions with large exhibition budgets may have an unfair advantage over smaller institutions with less funding.
-In order to balance competition between exhibitions of differing sizes and budgets, up to two Richard Martin Exhibition Awards may be given each year.
+In order to balance competition between exhibitions of differing sizes and budgets, up to three Richard Martin Exhibition Awards may be given each year.
+Applicants may only apply under one category and are encouraged to select the category that best represents their work .

 • Nomination Procedure